 After you have checked these pieces of information, you may begin reading carefully the loan contract and repayment methods.
 Most importantly, you should only sign the contract personally in the lender’s office registered with the Ministry of Law.
 Never allow the moneylender’s request to have you sign the contract elsewhere.
 Also, be sure to refuse offers if there is no contract presented to you since these are sure signs that the moneylender is indeed a loanshark.

 Although you are perfectly aware of a tough financial situation you may be in, this does not mean you should seek for help from random and unknown moneylenders in Singapore.
-You have to be aware of the fact that loansharks are quite plenty in Singapore, with the intentions of charging ridiculously high rates and fees.
+You have to be aware of the fact that loansharks are quite plenty in Singapore, with the intention of charging ridiculously high rates and fees.

 But the good news is that they can’t let you get their want unless you allow them to.
 So, by telling the difference between a licensed moneylender and a loanshark, you’re off to a good start in finding the best money lender in Singapore that you can rely on.
 You can find a reliable licensed moneylender at EasyFind.